Exemption 23—Marine Safety (Masters or crew without certificates)

 You must previously have been allowed to perform duties on a domestic commercial vessel without certification because either:

-- those duties did not require certification on 30 June 2018
+- those duties did not require certification on or before 30 June 2013

 - you had an exemption from the requirement to be certified to perform those duties.